cloudposse/docs/content/tools/aws-vault.md

 # Installation

-You can install AWS Vault on local allow you to authorize on aws and preform aws cli requrests from host computer
+You can install `aws-vault` locally, allowing you to authorize to AWS and perform AWS cli actions.

 ## OSX Installation